codiechanel/my-knowledge-base/monorepos.md

 **Single CI**

-Imagine if you have multiple websites, that a common library.
+Imagine if you have multiple websites that share a common library.
 In a non monolithic environment, you will need to deploy each of these websites separately.
 Now, with a monorepo, you deploy once, and all your websites will get deployed automatically.
 Because there is only one repository.
 The disadvantage of this is that if you make only one change to one website and deploy, all your websites will get deployed again even though there is really no change in them.
 But I think this could be solved by modifying some config on your CI environment.